Trollimpo/EXO-Wings-Linux/README.md

 `systemctl enable bluetooth.service`

 ### Virtual keyboard on login screen

+Run `yay -S maliit-keyboard qt5-wayland`

 Place `virtualkbd.conf` on `/etc/sddm.conf.d/`

 ## Screen Rotation Fix
 By default, the screen rotation is reversed on this machine (rotating the device clockwise will rotate the screen counter-clockwise and viceversa).

-Fixing this requires installing `iio-sensor-proxy` and placing the `61-sensor-local.hwdb` file on `/etc/udev/hwdb.d/`, and then running `systemd-hwdb update` and `udevadm trigger` to apply the changes.
+Fixing this requires installing `iio-sensor-proxy` and placing the `61-sensor-local.hwdb` file on `/etc/udev/hwdb.d/`

+Run `systemd-hwdb update` and `udevadm trigger`; then reboot to apply changes.

 ## Front and Back Cameras
 Don't work yet :(